 Is camp safe?

 Absolutely.
-There is a lot to be aware of in order to keep children safe at summer camp, and though we would never be able to list all the things that we do to that effect , we can certainly guarantee the following: We follow all the regulations and laws to guarantee the safety of our campers.
+There is a lot to be aware of in order to keep children safe at summer camp, and though we would never be able to list all the things that we do to that effect, we can certainly guarantee the following: We follow all the regulations and laws to guarantee the safety of our campers.
 This includes staff background checks, yearly risk assessments, first aid training for all of our staff and a year round commitment to making camp a safe place for children.
 In addition, our camp is gated and only our staff have access to the gate codes.
+The swimming pool is also fenced off, and strictly out of bounds for girls while not under adult supervision.
 We keep a ratio of 1 adult per 6 children.
 Children are supervised at all times and we take special precautions when taking children on excursions.
 Our staff undergo training prior to the arrival of children.
 In addition, we have two great hospitals nearby should we have any accidents.
 Though we have never had an accident before, we understand that the nature of summer camp and the activities that we practice involve a certain degree of risk, so we plan ahead to minimize it as much as we possibly can.